tanjazlender/MicrobiomePrime/README.md

 - **Target source(s)** - the environment(s) or host(s) of interest for which we aim to develop highly specific and sensitive primer pairs.

-## License and third-party software
+## License
-MicrobiomePrime is distributed under a MIT licence.
-Additionally, it redistributes the following third party software:
+MicrobiomePrime is distributed under the [MIT licence](./LICENSE).
+Additionally, it redistributes the following third-party software:
 - [ThermonucleotideBLAST v2.61](https://github.com/jgans/thermonucleotideBLAST)
 - [OpenMPI](https://www.open-mpi.org/)

-The licenses for all dependencies used in this pipeline are detailed in the NOTICE file.
+The licenses for all dependencies used in this pipeline are detailed in the [NOTICE file](./NOTICE).

-MicrobiomePrime was developed by Tanja Zlender and Lucija Brezocnik.
+MicrobiomePrime was developed by Tanja Zlender and Lucija Brezočnik.
 The logo was designed by Alina Kovalenko (alinakovalenko37@gmail.com).
 For support, please contact tanja.zlender@nlzoh.si.